Choose the experimental features you want to try

 • A rotation rule requires issuers of complex securitisation instruments to change agency every 4 years.

-• Credit rating agencies must disclose situations where a shareholder holds 5% or more of the agency’s capital or voting rights and 5% or more of an organisation rated by that agency.
+• Credit rating agencies must disclose situations in which a shareholder holds 5% or more of the agency’s capital or voting rights and 5% or more of an organisation rated by that agency.
 If both these holdings reach or exceed 10%, the credit rating agency is not entitled to rate the entity.

 • It is forbidden to hold 5% or more of the capital or voting rights of more than one credit rating agency, unless these agencies belong to the same group.